eventql/eventql/doc/tables/partitioning.md

-Two consecutive writes with the same primary key value are treated as an insert followed by an update 0 that is, every insert with a primary key value equal to that of another record that already exists will replace that original record.
+Two consecutive writes with the same primary key value are treated as an insert followed by an update 0 that is, every insert with a primary key value equal to that of another row that already exists will replace that original row.

 #### Partitioning Key